LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Experiment

 \subsection{Offline Performance}

-Table \ref{tab:main} presents the offline performance comparison.
-While the traditional MCA method maintains the highest quality (\textsc{QUA}), its recommendation utility (\textsc{HR@12}, \textsc{MRR}) and diversity (\textsc{DIV}) are substantially inferior to generative approaches.
-LocalSUG consistently outperforms the SFT baseline across all metrics, validating that our Beam-Search-Driven GRPO effectively bridges the training-inference gap and enhances multi-objective synergy.
+Table~\ref{tab:main} presents the offline performance comparison.
+While MCA and City-MCA maintain high generation quality (\textsc{QUA}), their recommendation utility (\textsc{HR@12}, \textsc{MRR}) and diversity (\textsc{DIV}) are substantially inferior to generative approaches.
+City-MCA improves MRR over MCA, confirming that city-specific candidate pools benefit ranking, but it remains constrained by fixed historical candidates.
+LMP and SPQR further demonstrate the value of location-related signals, yet their reliance on explicit metadata or spatial reformulation limits semantic generalization in local-life query suggestion.
+LocalSUG consistently outperforms the SFT baseline across all metrics, validating that Beam-Search-Driven GRPO effectively bridges the training-inference gap and enhances multi-objective synergy.
 Notably, LocalSUG significantly surpasses the original OneSug in both \textsc{HR@12} and \textsc{MRR}.
-The performance leap of $\text{OneSug}_{rule}$ over the baseline OneSug indicates that our co-occurrence-based candidate mining provides much higher-quality retrieval references than RQ-VAE based strategies, which suffer from uncontrollable generation quality in latency-sensitive scenarios.
-For further performance analysis across different LocalSUG variants, please refer to Appendix \ref{app:main2}.
+The performance leap of $\text{OneSug}_{rule}$ over OneSug indicates that co-occurrence-based candidates provide stronger dynamic references than RQ-VAE-based strategies in latency-sensitive scenarios.
+The effects of candidate prompts on performance and the extent to which the LLM creates novel suggestions beyond the provided candidates are further analyzed in Appendix~\ref{sec:cands-beamwidth}.
+For further performance analysis across different LocalSUG variants, please refer to Appendix~\ref{app:main2}.